farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

     - body of the message: **Please click on me for free toys from TailSpin Toys.**

-6. Select the text that you added in the body of the message.
+6. Select the entire text string that you just added in the body of the message.

 7. Below the body of the message is a long row of formatting icons.
 Select the **Insert link** icon, which depicts two overlapping circles.
+In the menu that appears, select **Insert link (Ctrl+K)**.

-8. In the **Insert link** window, the text that you highlighted in the body of the message should be displayed in the **Display as** field.
+8. In the **Insert link** window that appears, the text that you highlighted in the body of the message should be displayed in the **Display as** field.
 In the **Web address (URL)** field, enter the following URL: **http://tailspintoys.com/aboutus/freetoys**.

 9. Select **OK**.

-10. In the body of the email, the message should still be selected.
-Click anywhere in the body of the message to remove the highlighting.
+10. In the body of the email, the message should still be highlighted.
+Select anywhere in the body of the message to remove the highlighting.
 The color of the text should now be blue, and it should be underlined, indicating that this message is hyperlinked to a URL.

-11. Select either **Send** button (top or bottom of the form).
+11. Select the **Send** button.
+Select Holly's **Sent Items** folder to verify the message was sent.

 12. You now want to go the MOD Administrator's Inbox in Outlook and validate whether the Safe Links policy you created in the prior task worked on the email that you just sent from Holly to the MOD Administrator.<br/>